subspace/subnomicon/docs/rewards_fees.md

 $$\text{proposer reward}=\text{reference\_subsidy}-\min(\text{reference\_subsidy},\text{max\_block\_fees})*\text{blockspace\_utilization}$$

 For each block, the protocol decides whether the current cost of storage and demand are high enough to cover the proposer's costs of farming that block.
-It will lower the issued reference subsidy slightly if fees are not sufficient, and lower significantly if fees are high.
+It will slightly lower the issued reference subsidy if fees are not sufficient.
+If fees are high, the subsidy will be significantly lower.

 The vote rewards are currently not affected by utilization and earn 90% of the reference subsidy: